A GUIDE TO HYDROSTATIC HEAD RATINGS

 The BS EN 343 Standard is the UK specific standard for waterproof Garments, covering both water penetration resistance and breathability.

-Comfort and performance: When working in rainy conditions it is important to be in clothing which is providing comfort and keeping you dry, Jackets with higher head rating provides this for you, they prevent discomfort, stops you from feeling the colder weather which ultimately prevents hypothermia.
+Comfort and performance: When working in rainy conditions, it is important to be in clothing that provides comfort and keeps you dry.
+Jackets with higher head ratings provide this for you; they prevent discomfort, stop you from feeling the colder weather, and ultimately prevent hypothermia.

-Not the only factor in Waterproofing: it is all well and good having a high hydrostatic head rated jacket, but if the seams, zippers and waterproof coatings aren’t very well designed then water can still seep through.
+A jacket with a high hydrostatic head rating is useful, but if the seams, zippers, and waterproof coatings aren’t properly designed, water can still seep through.

-Higher Cost: Waterproof with higher ratings tend to be on the expensive side due to the advanced materials and coatings used in the making of the jacket.
+Higher cost: Waterproof items with higher ratings tend to be on the expensive side due to the advanced materials and coatings used in the making of the jacket.

 When it comes to choosing the right rain jacket or waterproof trousers there is many different factors to consider.

-If you are looking for a heavy duty HI VIS garment which has minimal chance of rain seeping through and suitable for extreme weather conditions, you are looking between 10,000mm – 15,000mm.
+If you are looking for a heavy-duty HI-VIS garment which has minimal chance of rain seeping through and is suitable for extreme weather conditions, you need to look at a garment with a rating of between 10,000mm – 15,000m with taping applied to the seams.

 If you are wanting a more lightweight, breathable garment but keeps you dry in rainy conditions, you would be looking at a rating of 5,000mm – 10,00mm.
 This is where ROKWEAR comes in.
 ROKWEAR offers a range HI IVS Jackets & Trousers that have Hydrostatic ratings from 5500mm to 6000mm as well as strong EN388 ratings.
 The Milford, Selborne, Witley and Blackmoor are a excellent companion when dealing with heavy rain and general outdoor work.